cjbolt/EubosChess/README.md

 # EubosChess
+A basic Java chess engine self-built and playable on lichess (it is hosted on Heroku).
+Eubos is rated around 1450 ELO (against other engines, not humans, at blitz 2+1, see  http://ccrl.chessdom.com/ccrl/404/).

-A basic Java chess engine, written for kicks.
-Uses jcpi for the UCI protocol parts.
-Weak, it's slow and doesn't evaluate for king safety, for example.
-Currently rated at 1454 ELO on the CCRL (for Blitz 2+1 time control, http://ccrl.chessdom.com/ccrl/404/).
-Uses transpostion hashing and quiescence search extension, but doesn't search very deeply (averaging around 200K Nodes/s in a typical blitz game).
-This is my first chess engine, my first full Java project, my first open source contribution...
+Eubos uses transpostion hashing and quiescence search extension, but doesn't search very deeply (averaging in the region of 100 KNodes/s in a typical blitz game).
+It uses the UCI protocol.

-Current release version 1.0.8
+Current release version 1.0.9

-You can get a binary from the bin folder, alongside a batch file for running Eubos from Arena.
+You can get a binary from the bin folder, alongside a batch file for running the Eubos engine in a GUI such as Arena.

 You must have installed either Java 8 or a later version of the JRE on the PC in order to run Eubos.
 I am currently running Eubos with Java 14 from https://adoptopenjdk.net/